Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • Consideration of any pre-existing financial agreements

-In the context of judicial definition of marital crisis, for the allocation of the alimony requested for compensatory-equitable purposes, the judge must assess whether marital agreements containing asset allocations or monetary gifts were negotiated during the marriage.
+In the context of the judicial definition of marital crisis, for the attribution of the divorce maintenance allowance requested for compensatory-rebalancing purposes, the judge must assess whether marital agreements involving financial assignments or monetary grants were negotiated during married life.

 Conclusions

-The judgment No. 21111 of 2024 represents an important milestone in jurisprudence regarding alimony.
-It underscores the necessity to carefully examine the economic situation of the spouses and the choices made during the marriage, especially in the presence of pre-existing financial agreements.
-The recognition of alimony should not be automatic, but must be supported by a detailed analysis of the circumstances that characterized the marital life.
+Judgment No. 21111 of 2024 represents an important step in the jurisprudence concerning the divorce maintenance allowance.
+It emphasizes the need to carefully examine the economic situation of the spouses and the choices made during the marriage, especially in the presence of pre-existing financial agreements.
+The recognition of the divorce maintenance allowance must not be automatic, but must be supported by a detailed analysis of the circumstances that characterized married life.